 Now, for the moment we’ve all been waiting for.
 Did the hamburger really originate in Hamburg?
 Yes, and no. While the type of meat and seasoning did originally come from Germany, the hamburger as we know today was basically created in New York.
 However, this did not stop me from taking pictures of every single sign that said ‘hamburger,’ don’t you worry.

 Despite Hamburg’s size, I think a weekend or day trip is perfect.
 While there is a lot to see and do, you generally feel like you have seen the main sights and walked around the notable parts of town rather quickly.
+Two days is the ideal for me, and this 48 hours in Hamburg itinerary hits all of the major sights.
 Much of Hamburg is a functioning, modern city where ‘regular’ people live and work, which is not always such an appeal for tourists who can go see office buildings back home.
 But overall, it is a quintessentially German city that blends beautiful landscapes with medieval structures and 21st century architecture to create a hub of culture, government, and entertainment that will keep everyone in the family happy.